alicessilva22/Search-Engine-Optmization-refactor/README.md

 <article id="search-engine-optimization"
 ```
 - In the index.html file
-all 'div' were replace by html tags.
+all 'div' were replace by descriptive html tags.
 Comments were added to each change for description.

 - An alt description was added to every image in index.html

 - The CSS file contained repeated lines of code on .benefit classes.
 Classes were removed and repeated lines were deleted making the css file more concise.